Blockchain is a revolutionary way of storing data, which is in a chain of blocks.

 Sustainability (decentralized governance for a sustainable long term future of Cardano);

-and has a solid foundation with peer reviewed development and
+and has a solid foundation with peer reviewed development and 103 research papers on top of this technology!

 Every ADA holder also holds a stake in the Cardano network.
 ADA stored in a wallet can be delegated to a stake pool to earn rewards – to participate in the successful running of the network – or pledged to a stake pool to increase the pool’s likelihood of minting blocks.
 In time, ADA will also be usable for a variety of applications and services on the Cardano platform.